Only logged in users can watch the content

 In conclusion, the prevention of colorectal cancers is very important for the maintenance of a healthy population.

-Dr. Tsuyoshi Konishi is an associate professor of Colon and Rectal Surgery at the University of Texas M.D.
-Anderson Cancer Center, in Houston, USA.
+Dr. Tsuyoshi Konishi MD, PhD, Associate Professor, Department of Colon and Rectal Surgery, The University of Texas M.D.
+Anderson Cancer Center, Houston, Texas, USA Colorectal Surgery